Dr Richard Jenkins, Interim Chief Executive

 She is a keen golfer, gardener and traveller which fits around her work commitments and time spent with her husband and grandchildren.

 Mark joined The Rotherham NHS Foundation Trust as a Non-executive Director on 1 June 2012.
 He has lived in central Rotherham for over 30 years and has a deep commitment to the town, the Borough and South Yorkshire.
 He spent 13 years as a Councillor and was the Leader of Rotherham Metropolitan Borough Council in the early 2000s until he resigned to take up a new role.

 Mark has a first degree in economics and geography and a Masters degree in public sector economics.
 After initially working in retail management, Mark worked professionally as an economist before moving in to local politics.
 He currently works at a senior level advising and troubleshooting for local government (a post that precludes political activity).

 Mark has a son, a daughter and also two step daughters.
 In his spare time he walks, plays squash, cycles and also sits as a Director (Trustee) on the Board of a national charity.

-Term of office until 31st May 2018.
+Term of office until 31 May 2021.

-Term of office until 25th September 2019.
+Term of office until 31 March 2021.